 Classification by donee’s duties

 Powers may also be divided into those where the donee owes no duty of a fiduciary nature to the potential objects of the power, and those where some fiduciary duties are owed.
-Although in both cases the power remains essentially discretionary, there is a slight difference in the duties owed.

 Bare or mere powers